jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 </div>

 <div class="gallery" markdown="1">
-![][progress-2019-04-19T17]
 ![I made this oversized trigger guard with a Prusa 3D printer, model i3-MK2S, using carbon-fiber polylactide filament.
 With 0.04" walls and 5% infill, it weighs in at 0.14 oz.
-It's based on a model by Gregory Spicer.][progress-2019-04-29T17]
+It's based on a model by Gregory Spicer.][progress-2019-04-29T19]
 ![This trigger guard aligns well with the receiver and fits snugly into it.
-It provides sufficient room for a gloved finger as is, so it does not require or support swinging it out of the way for gloves as the original AR15 trigger guard does.][progress-2019-04-29T19]
+It provides sufficient room for a gloved finger as is, so it does not require or support swinging it out of the way for gloves as the original AR15 trigger guard does.][progress-2019-04-29T17]
-*2019-04-29 — Trigger guard, based on a [model by Gregory Spicer][guard-model]*
+*2019-04-29 — Trigger guard, based on [Gregory Spicer's model][guard-model]*
 </div>

 ## Performance